 I usually use bags of regular planting soil mixed with a bit of horse manure, and my plants and veggies have done great.
 Other people swear by 60% topsoil, 30% compost and 10% potting soil (composed of peat moss, perlite and vermiculite).

 In the growing season, it’s advisable to throw on additional composted material (from your kitchen compost or fermented horse manure, for instance).
 This will keep your soil healthy, as well as encourage plant and organic material growth.

 Seeding and Mulching Raised Garden Beds

 Finally, you’re ready to plant.
 If, however, you decide not to plant immediately, cover your raised bed with leaves, grass clippings or other organic material to create a self-made mulch for when you are ready to plant.

 (Tip: Don’t mulch it with grass you pulled or dug out from other places, as the grass will easily take root… and no one wants a raised bed just to grow grass!)

 If it’s hot outside when you decide to plant, water your raised bed before sticking in the seeds.
 This step will coax growth while not disturbing the seeds as they settle into their new home.

-If you’re starting with just one raised garden bed and want to maximise the yield, try square foot gardening.
+If you’re starting with just one raised garden bed and want to maximize the yield, try square-foot gardening.
 It’s a fantastic fun way to increase and maximize your space and harvest.

 Let me know how things go in the comments below!